wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 in which case we call `advancePos()` to drive the clock forward until at least one slot is vacant.
 The receiving cycle of the uop is `curCycle` as mentioned in previous paragraphs.

+The releasing cycle of the uop is computed by calling member function `schedule()`.
+This function attempts to find a cycle in the future in which one of the ports required to dispatch the uop is not in-use.
+When such a cycle is found, we update the `dispatchCycle` reference in the argument list to the releasing cycle of the uop.